LaurenzV/krilla/crates/krilla/src/configure/PDF_A2.md

 # Description
-PDF/A-2 requires PDF a version <= 1.7 and defines three conformance levels, in the following order from less strict to more strict:
+PDF/A-2 requires PDF version <= 1.7 and defines three conformance levels, in the following order from less strict to more strict:
 - Level B
 - Level U